KozlovKV/game-life/docs/_docs.md

 This part will repeats while simulations stays on.

-Before cycle we update stable generation's buffer using save signal to `IOUpdateGeneration` [referred to Logisim](#io-registers-for-changing-field).
+Before cycle we reset flag in cell `isNonStaticGeneration` and update stable generation's buffer using save signal to `IOUpdateGeneration` [referred to Logisim](#io-registers-for-changing-field).
 As a result, we can get correct data for processing cells.

 Main cycle iterates by `Y` (row index) in decreasing order `[31, 0]`.